osome-iu/SimSoM/experiments/README.md

+This directory contains the results as reported in the paper and the ipython notebook to create figures using the results.

 - `results` directory: contains outputs from running the snakemake rules in `workflow/rules`.
 The snakemake files provide a way to run the experiments systematically.
 Snakemake tracks the specified outputs and makes sure the rules don't have to rerun for existing output.
   - Each file here contains the short result of running an experiment.
 It only contains values for the metrics: "quality", "diversity", "discriminative_pow". i.e., calling `workflow/scripts/driver.py` without passing the "--resharefpath" and  "--verboseoutfile" argument.
 - `plot_findings.ipynb`: produces the figures reported in the paper using the files in `results`.